-In the summer of 2018, I had my second-longest piece of work, The Exploding Elephant, published by Bards and Sages under its Society of Misfits outlet.
+In the summer of 2018, I had my then second-longest piece of work, The Exploding Elephant, published by Bards and Sages under its Society of Misfits outlet.
 Like much of my work, it is set in Poland, in this case in Gliwice, the town where I lived in 1993.
 It's a piece of speculative fiction centring on a young opportunist whose bad choices are gradually coming home to him.
 At around 20000 words, it's a 'novelette' - a bit shorter than a novella.
-It has been published online and in the Society of Misfits Anthology, but I'm currently looking into getting it republished in some other way.
+It's currently out of print, and the rights have reverted to me so I'm looking into getting it republished in some other way.

 My first novel was published in April 2011 by Unthank Books.
 It's called Laikonik Express, and follows two American slackers on a haunted jaunt around Poland in search of a woman one of them has met.
 The Laikonik Express is the name of the train taking them on their way, which runs from Krakow in the south, to Gdynia in the north, on the Baltic Sea.
 There are a few pages on this site devoted to various aspects of it.

-I post links to my published short stories here too, sometimes, or sometimes the stories themselves.
-I'll also post some of my unpublished writing here, some of it unpublishable, maybe, and some of it just works-in-progress, or stasis, and will welcome comments, criticism, creative derision and crisps.
+I post links to my published short stories here too, or sometimes the stories themselves.
+I'll also post some of my unpublished writing, some of it unpublishable maybe, and some of it just works-in-progress, or stasis, and will welcome comments, criticism, creative derision and crisps.